Lightning-Universe/lightning-flash/docs/source/reference/object_detection.rst

         "supercategory": str,
     }]

-Use the :class:`~flash.vision.ObjectDetector` pretrained model for inference on any image tensor or image path using :func:`~flash.vision.ObjectDetector.predict`:
+Use the :class:`~flash.image.ObjectDetector` pretrained model for inference on any image tensor or image path using :func:`~flash.image.ObjectDetector.predict`:

 .. literalinclude:: ../../../flash_examples/predict/object_detection.py
     :language: python